ykrmm/ViLU/README.md

-# LuMen: Learning Multi-modal Uncertainty in Vision-Language Models for Failure Prediction
+# ViLU: Learning Vision-Language Uncertainties for Failure Prediction
 This is the official Pytorch implementation of our ICCV2025 submission *10053*.

 **The code is available for review only, do not share.**